 Uzbekistan - Regulations on Entry, Stay and Residence for PLHIV

-Restriction categories relative to Uzbekistan
+Restriction category relative to Uzbekistan

 • Countries with restrictions for long term stays (>90 days)